Indian Pacific: Route

 The route leaves Sydney and travels via the Western and Broken Hill lines to Broken Hill.
 It then crosses into South Australia on the Broken Hill to Crystal Brook line before heading south to Adelaide.
 Before the conversion of the Crystal Brook to Adelaide line to standard gauge, passengers for Adelaide had to change at Port Pirie.
-However, from August 1986, the Indian Pacific was diverted to make an out-and-back trip to Adelaide adding 390 km to the journey.
-From Crystal Brook, it heads north to Port Augusta and then via the Trans-Australian Railway to Kalgoorlie including travelling over the world's longest straight stretch of railway track on the Nullarbor Plain measuring 478 km.
+From August 1986, the Indian Pacific was diverted to make an out-and-back trip to Adelaide adding 390 km to the journey.

+From Crystal Brook, it heads north to Port Augusta and then via the Trans-Australian Railway to Kalgoorlie, including travelling over the world's longest straight stretch of railway track on the Nullarbor Plain measuring 478 km.
 It then heads via the Eastern Goldfields and Eastern lines to its terminus at East Perth.

-The highest point on the line is at Bell, NSW in the Blue Mountains, at 1100 metres.
+The highest point on the line is at Bell, NSW in the Blue Mountains, at 1,100 m.

 The most northern point on the line is at the western tip of the Yellabinna Regional Park, South Australia.

 The most southern point on the line is at the Adelaide Parklands Terminal in Keswick, South Australia.

 Occasionally, when there is trackwork, the Indian Pacific is diverted out of Sydney via the Main South line to Cootamundra and cross-country line to rejoin the Broken Hill line at Parkes.
 It has previously operated via the Temora to Roto line and via Melbourne.

 In 1970, the journey took 75 hours.
-With subsequent infrastructure improvements and reductions to the time needed to change locomotives and crew, by 2010 the journey took 65 hours despite the longer distance.
+With subsequent infrastructure improvements and reductions to the time needed to change locomotives and crew, by 2010 the journey took 65 hours, despite the longer distance.